vulnic/CSD-SSD-COMET/README.md

 By [Vladimir Leung & Anthony Mangio)

 ## Installation & Preparation
 This repository is dockerized and can be pulled down as a container.
 Datasets can be pulled down using scripts located CSD-SSD-COMET/data/scripts/.
+Network weights are saved in CSD-SSD-COMET/weights/.

 #### prerequisites
 - Python 3.6
-- Pytorch 2.0.0
+- Pytorch 1.13.1
+- torchvision 0.14.1
+- torchaudio 0.13.1
 - matplotlib
 - jupyterlab
 - seaborn